Chair | Partner, Grant Thornton New Zealand Limited, Chartered Accountants and Business Advisers

 Board Member | Artist

 Darryn George (Ngā Puhi) is both a recognised New Zealand artist and a highly regarded art teacher at Christ's College.
 Darryn gained his Master of Fine Arts (Painting) from the Royal Melbourne Institute of Technology in 1998.
-He has been exhibiting since 1994 and in 2009 he was a finalist in the Wallace Trust Art Award.
+He has been exhibiting since 1994 both nationally and internationally.

 Darryn has had a long-term interest in scale.
 His works range from those of a domestic scale to such large-scale works as the 29 square metre work The Lambs' Book of Life (Folder Wall), that he created for SCAPE 6, 2011.
 In 2013, he was chosen as one of the artists to exhibit at the New Zealand collateral exhibition at the Venice Biennale.

-Simon is an engineer and director with Aurecon.
-He leads a team of Christchurch based engineers responsible for designing many of the rebuild projects following the Canterbury earthquakes.
+Simon is an engineer and a director of Cosgroves ltd. He leads a team of building services and fire engineers responsible for designing many of the rebuild projects following the Canterbury earthquakes.
 He has contributed to numerous buildings projects throughout New Zealand and overseas in both a technical and leadership capacity and has a broad knowledge of project governance and management.

 Simon and his team have contributed to both SCAPE 7 and 8, as well as other temporary projects within the centre of the city.
 He has been a member of the South Island Property Council Executive for some years and is currently serving as vice president.

 Pamela Lindsay is a Director of PR South, where she has practiced as a PR/communications business advisory consultant since 1994.
-Pamela’s business strengths are at strategic planning and implementation levels, enabling her to deliver results in short and long-term sustained communications projects.
-She has a strong track record in project based private and public sector assignments specialising in a broad range of specialist industry sectors.
-Her strategic planning and communications skills are well proven in delivering effective and timely outcomes for clients.
+Pamela’s business strengths are at strategic planning and implementation levels, enabling her to deliver results in short and long-term sustained private and public sector projects.

 Ben Johnston - (Lawyer) Anderson Lloyd Lawyers